Joseon: Emergence of Silhak and renaissance of the Joseon

 The co-existence system between Southerners and Westerners which was established after the Injo coup started to fall.
-After the Yesong debate, factional conflict grew particularly intense under the reigns of the kings Sukjong and Gyeongjong, with major rapid reversals of the ruling faction, known as hwanguk (換局; literally change in the state of affairs), being commonplace.
+After the Yesong debate, factional conflict grew particularly intense under the reigns of the kings Sukjong and Gyeongjong, with major rapid reversals of the ruling faction, known as hwanguk being commonplace.
 During the early reign of Sukjong, the southerners managed to become a ruling faction and made westerners lose power.
 But the southerners' rise to power was temporary.
 Sukjong, who believed that political factions would weaken the king's power started rapid reversals of the ruling faction, which resulted in bloody killings between factions.
 After the three bloody hwanguk, the Southerners lost their influence in the central government, and the ruling Westerners were divided into hard-line Noron who rejected the Southerners and moderate Soron who were friendly to the Southerners.
 This shift resulted in political radicalism which viewed other factions as the ones that should be eliminated.
 In response, the next kings, Yeongjo (r.
 1724–1776) and Jeongjo (r.
 1776–1800), generally pursued the Tangpyeongchaek – a policy of maintaining balance and equality between the factions.

 The two kings led a second renaissance of the Joseon kingdom.
 Yeongjo's grandson, the enlightened King Jeongjo enacted various reforms throughout his reign, notably establishing Kyujanggak, a royal library to improve the cultural and political position of Joseon and to recruit gifted officers to run the nation.
 King Jeongjo also spearheaded bold social initiatives, opening government positions to those who would previously have been barred because of their social status.
 King Jeongjo had the support of many Silhak scholars.
 King Jeongjo's reign also saw the further growth and development of Joseon's popular culture.
-At that time, the group of Silhak scholars encouraged the individual to reflect on state traditions and lifestyle, initiating the studies of Korea that addressed its history, geography, epigraphy and language.
+At that time, the group of Silhak scholars encouraged the individual to reflect on state traditions and lifestyle, initiating the studies of Korea that addressed its history, geography, epigraphy, and language.